bachihellen/bachihellen/README.md

 - 👋 olá,meu nome é @bachihellen
-- 👀 eu estou aprendendo atualmente a programar jogos no Scratch e JavaScript
+- 👀 Eu estou aprendendo atualmente a programar jogos no Scratch e JavaScript
-- 🌱 Tenho curiosidade em aprender páginas na web
+- 🌱 Tenho 15 years
-- 💞️ I’m looking to collaborate on ...
+- 💞️ Gosto de mim
-- 📫 How to reach me ...
+- 📫 sou gada porca

 <!---
 bachihellen/bachihellen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.